Potential Financial Steps for T-Mobile Employees in December

 Here are some highlights:

-• Tax Gain Harvesting: Selling an investment for a gain can increase taxable income.
-That’s especially helpful in a low-income year.
+• Tax Gain Harvesting: Selling an investment for a gain can increase taxable income in a low-income year.

 Each of these tactics need to be completed by year end, making December an excellent time for an investment review!
+However, they can help minimize lifetime taxes.

-4. Review Social Security statements
+4. Review Social Security Statements

 Social Security statements are updated once a year.
 December is a good time to check them!

 However, the default Social Security statement assumes someone will earn the same real income they did the previous year until at least age 62.
 That assumption may be fine for someone with over 35 years of earnings.
-However, someone who’s worked fewer years will have $0 assumed… lowering their average income and retirement benefits.
+However, someone who’s worked fewer years will have $0 assumed, lowering their average income and retirement benefits.

 The Social Security Administration now includes a calculator to estimate what the benefits will be based on assumed future income.
 I like to have clients assume no future income to see how that impacts their estimated benefits.